gamegam/PMMP-PHPMailer/README.md

 **This is a PMMP-only mailer.
 The https://github.com/PHPMailer/PHPMailer source code was taken from and made for PMMP.**
-It is easy to put it in plugins and reboot the server.
+Just put it in the virions folder and reboot the server.

 ---